icure/medtech-docs/sdks/how-to/how-to-manage-users.md

 ## Creating a user

-To create a user, you first need to create a [User](../references/classes/User.md) object and call the `createUser` method on the `UserService` object.
+To create a user, you first need to create a [User](../references/classes/User.md) object and call the `create` method on the `UserApi` object.

 <!-- file://code-samples/{{sdk}}/how-to/manage-users/index.mts snippet:Create a user-->
 ```typescript